abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Associativity
 ---

-Commutativity law is applicable only in contexts where the order is irrelevant i.e. when an object can be represented as the sum of its parts and therefore *can be combined in whichever way*.
-But there are many cases in which an object should be represented by the sum of its parts, but only when *combined in one specific way*.
+Commutativity law is applicable only in contexts where the order is irrelevant i.e. when an object can be represented as the sum of its parts *when combined in whichever way*.
+But there are many cases in which an object is to be represented by the sum of its parts, but only when *combined in one specific way*.

 In such contexts, commutativity would not hold, because the fact that A can be combined with B to get C would not automatically mean that B can be combined with A to get the same result (in the case of functions, they may not be able to be combined at all).